JurgenVanGorp/Step2-Upgrading-Python-on-a-Raspberry-Pi/README.md

 **KUDOS**: I freely used information [from this forum](https://www.raspberrypi.org/forums/viewtopic.php?p=1761359#p1761359) to create the following step-by-step guide.

-Download the latest Python 3 (!) version from this location: [https://www.python.org/downloads/source/].

 **WARNING**: At time of writing Python 3.10.0 was the latest version, but e.g. cryptography was not yet updated to the newest version.
 Since Home-Assistant uses the cryptography module, this version could not be used yet.
 In the below example I am therefore reverting to V3.9.7.

+Download the latest Python 3 version [from this location](https://www.python.org/downloads/source/).
 Be careful: change the Python version to the one you want to download.
 The version numbers in folder and file names below may therefore need to be updated, but at time of writing this version worked for setting up Home-Assistant in the next step.

 ```
 wget https://www.python.org/ftp/python/3.9.7/Python-3.9.7.tgz